 Camino Real Regional Utility Authority Board Members

-The Camino Real Regional Utility Authority consists of two Sunland Park Elected officials, two County Commissioners, New Mexico Senator (or a delegate) and New Mexico Representative whose district includes the Sunland Park/Santa Teresa area, and one member selected by the majority of the aforementioned six members.
+The Camino Real Regional Utility Authority consists of two Sunland Park Elected officials, two County Commissioners, New Mexico Senator (or a delegate) and New Mexico Representative (or a delegate) whose district includes the Sunland Park/Santa Teresa area and one member selected by the majority of the aforementioned six members.

-The Camino Real Regional Utility Authority Board shall hold all meetings unless otherwise posted on the second Monday of each month at 4:00 p.m. in the Gadsden Independent School District Board Room located at 4950 McNutt Rd., Sunland Park NM 88063.
+The Camino Real Regional Utility Authority Board holds its meetings unless otherwise posted on the second Monday of each month at 5:30 p.m. at the Gadsden Independent School District Board Room located at 4950 McNutt Rd., Sunland Park NM 88063.

-Billy G. Garrett was elected to represent District 1 on November 2, 2010.
-He was re-elected in November of 2014, and he will serve through December of 2018.
+Commissioner Billy G. Garrett was elected to the Dona Ana County Board of Commissioners to represent District 1 on November 2, 2010 and re-elected in November of 2014 and will serve on the board through December 2018.
 District 1 includes all of the communities in the south valley between Vado and Mesilla Park, as well as downtown Las Cruces, Mesilla and Picacho Hills.

 Commissioner Garrett brings extensive experience with large-scale government operations to the Commission.
 He understands the importance of budget formulation, planning, and infrastructure development and is dedicated to making Doña Ana County the best possible place to live for all residents.